QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

-DAY 4 ---making the window start at large and keep the original rectangle always at the bottom so it can shoot
+STEP 4 ---making the window start at large and keep the original rectangle always at the bottom so it can shoot

 * Coordinate systems included: